Mutation / selection equilibrium

 [See: SJ Gould, "The Mismeasure of Man"]

-Is eugenics effective at reducing frequency of deleterious alleles and (or) genotypes?
+Would eugenics be efficient at reducing frequency of rare deleterious alleles and (or) genotypes?

 What proportion of 'deleterious alleles' occur in heterozygous carriers?